-Applications are now open and close on Saturday, October 9.
+Applications have been extended through Saturday, October 16!!!
 Use the link below to access the application.

 This year every entry is encouraged to have a Santa theme in honor of the 75th Annual Parade and our theme, ‘Right Down Santa Claus Lane’!